microsoft/aitour-exploring-cutting-edge-models/session-delivery-resources/README.md

 ## Slides

-[Clean Presentation Slides](https://aka.ms/AArxlic) No Notes or embeded videos [Train the trainer slides](https://aka.ms/AArzpco) Resources have presenter notes in each part of the session
+[Clean Presentation Slides](https://aka.ms/AArxlic) No Notes or embeded videos [Session Delivery Training slides](https://aka.ms/AArzpco) Resources have presenter notes in each part of the session

 ### Timing